meokisama/datapath/README.md

-MIPS-Datapath is a graphical MIPS simulator written by Andrew Gascoyne-Cecil.
+MIPS-Datapath is a graphical MIPS simulator.

 MIPS-Datapath supports a small subset of the full MIPS instruction set.
 The flow of data within a graphical representation of a MIPS simulator can be displayed in one of three modes: simplified, pipelined, and data forwarding.
 MIPS-Datapath is designed as a tool for learning about how processors work from the ground up.